ianbusko/reusable-components-library/README.md

-# ASP.NET Core 2.0 Reusable View Components Library
+# Building a reusable ViewComponent in ASP.NET Core 2.0
 Steps to create a reusable View Component Library in .NET Core 2.0.

 ## Requirements